Strengths and Weaknesses for Job Interview: 3 Key Takeaways

 Approximately 63% of companies utilize questions based on competencies to assess the skills and abilities of their candidates.

-While generic strengths are fine to list, you should try to list the generic strengths into more specific ones such as:
+While it's fine to list generic strengths every now and then, you should try to "convert" these generic strengths into more specific ones.

 3. Use Specific Examples

-For each strength, prepare a specific example or story that demonstrates how you’ve effectively used this strength in a professional setting.
-This could be a situation where your strength contributed to a project’s success, solved a problem or helped you overcome a challenge.
+For each strength, provide a specific example or story that demonstrates how you've effectively used this strength in a real-life professional scenario.

 4. Phrase Weaknesses as Challenge